 Using the described procedure for obtaining an upper bound for B we have obtained the exact value practically in all experiments.
 This procedure needs standard LP software only.
 This procedure does not need as initial data any results obtained by some earlier developed methods for optimization over the efficient set.
 It does not use any methods for efficient set investigation.
 It does not use any special optimization methods.
-The properties of the approach here proposed allow the use of parallel computing.
+The properties of here proposed approach allow to use parallel computing.
 Now there is a need of a good corresponding method for obtaining lower bounds of B. This will confirm the opinion that the multiobjective optimization techniques can have some influence on the methods for optimization over the efficient set.

+Acknowledgements

-Acknowledgements.
-This research has been supported by the budget allocated for the project "Linear Models of Control Systems and Optimization of Functions on the Efficient Set of Multiobjective Optimization Problems" (Project No 010084).
+This research has been supported by the budget allocated for the project "Linear models of control systems and optimization of functions on the efficient set of multiobjective optimization problems" (project number 010084).